Alice in Wonderland. Image courtesy of Special Collections Toronto Public Library and Flickr.

 Free Self-Guided Tour: Oxford’s Alice in Wonderland

-The map below (which can be downloaded using this link) shows the most significant locations linked to Lewis Carroll and Alice in Wonderland in Oxford.
+The map below (which can be downloaded using this link or followed using the Google Map below) shows the most significant locations linked to Lewis Carroll and Alice in Wonderland in Oxford.
 If you want to read about these places in some more detail, please refer to the following article: Lewis Carroll’s Oxford: A Thorough Guide to Alice In Wonderland.

 Alice in Wonderland Inspired Oxford Walking Tour